New Jersey Swimming

 Training: Prospective chief judges must attend a USA Swimming CJ training clinic and must be familiar with the USA Swimming Professional Chief Judge document.

 Apprenticing: Prospective chief judges must complete four apprentice sessions in which they are mentored by an experienced CJ on deck.
-Each apprentice session is documented on the Apprentice Chief Judge Evaluation form.
+Each apprentice session is documented on the NJS Chief Judge Evaluation Form.
 The evaluation form must be signed by the meet referee for each session worked.